Diversity matters when applying for NED roles

 Know the value of your diversity

 In a sense, we are all diverse, not always in traditional or physical ways.
 We all bring diverse opinions and approaches based on your history or experience with any of the six strands.
-It has been proven that diverse boards deliver better outcomes for organisations; you have the opportunity to frame any diversity you bring as something of value to a board.
+You need to consider if or how your diversity will help the board deliver better outcomes for organisations.
+You can frame any diversity you bring as something of value to a board.

-Diversity for its own sake is not valuable.
-You must be able to articulate the value of your diversity – not just that you are diverse.
-It is likely that you can bring some form of diversity to a board appointment conversation.
-Take to think about this!
-You then can articulate how your “diversity” can bring value to the board.
-More importantly, why is it more valuable than your competitors?
+Diversity, for its own sake, is not valuable.
+You must articulate the value of your diversity – not just that you are diverse.
+Take time to think about this and do some research.
+The issues the organisations face and how you can help may vary.
+You must articulate how your “diversity” can bring value to that board and organisation.
+More importantly, why is it more valuable than the other NED candidates.

 Be smart